If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 R9 Zone (Final Fever)

-Final Fever was a level that planned to add, but ended up cancelling.
-It was intended to be a boss only for players who had collected all the Time Stones.
+Final Fever was another original level Whitehead worked on, before being scrapped for the same reasons as above.
+It was intended to be a boss rush for players who had collected every Time Stone.

 The level was to use the Final Fever boss music track from Metallic Madness 3.
 The Metallic Madness 3 boss would then use the normal boss music if all the Time Stones were collected.